hyprwm/hyprland-wiki/pages/FAQ/_index.md

 submap = reset
 ```

-set `MOD` and `KEY` to desired values.
+Set `MOD` and `KEY` to desired values.

-By pressing the selected combo you will enter a mode where hyprland ignores your
+By pressing the selected combo, you will enter a mode where Hyprland ignores your
-keybinds and passes them on to the vm.

-Then, pressing `SUPER + Escape` will leave that mode.
+keybinds and passes them on to the VM.
+Pressing `SUPER + Escape` will leave that mode.

 ### Some of my drop-down/pop-up windows in apps disappear/don't open at cursor position